antgonzales/antgonzales.github.io/_posts/2020-05-26-how-to-test-data-fetching-components.md

 wants to switch from axios to unfetch, the test example above will need to be re-written to account for unfetch's API.
 Say you have a 4k tests on a large project?
-To properly refactor, you will need to re-write all tests that mock axios in addition to refactoring.
-You also lose your testing baseline which means you will need to follow Red, Green, Refactor across all of the tests you previously wrote.
+To properly refactor, you will need to re-write all tests that mock axios.
+You will lose your testing baseline which means you will need to follow Red, Green, Refactor across all of the tests you previously wrote.
 The process of changing your data fetching library will be tedious and prone to errors.

 ## Stub the environment, not the implementation